-- X (array like) Feature matrix - y (array_like) Labels - sample_weight (array_like) instance weights - base_margin (array_like) global bias for each instance. - eval_set (list, optional) A list of (X, y) tuple pairs to use as validation sets, for which metrics will be computed.
-Validation metrics will help us track the performance of the model. - eval_metric (str, list of str, or callable, optional) If a str, should be a built-in evaluation metric to use.
+- X (array_like) Feature matrix - y (array_like) Labels - sample_weight (array_like) instance weights - base_margin (array_like) global bias for each instance. - eval_set (list, optional) A list of (X, y) tuple pairs to use as validation sets, for which metrics will be computed.
+Validation metrics will help us track the performance of the model. - eval_metric(str, list of str, or callable, optional) If a str, should be a built-in evaluation metric to use.
 See doc/parameter.rst.
 If a list of str, should be the list of multiple built-in evaluation metrics to use.
 If callable, a custom evaluation metric.
-The call signature is func (y_predicted, y_true) where y_true will be a DMatrix object such that you may need to call the get_label method.
+The call signature is func(y_predicted, y_true) where y_true will be a DMatrix object such that you may need to call the get_label method.
 It must return a str, value pair where the str is a name for the evaluation and value is the value of the evaluation function.
-The callable custom objective is always minimized. - early_stopping_rounds (int) Activates early stopping.
+The callable custom objective is always minimized.

+- early_stopping_rounds (int) Activates early stopping.
 Validation metric needs to improve at least once in every early_stopping_rounds round(s) to continue training.
 Requires at least one item in eval_set.
 The method returns the model from the last iteration (not the best one).
 If there's more than one item in eval_set, the last entry will be used for early stopping.
 If there's more than one metric in eval_metric, the last metric will be used for early stopping.
-If early stopping occurs, the model will have three additional fields: clf.best_score, clf.best_iteration and clf.best_ntree_limit. - verbose (bool) If verbose and an evaluation set is used, writes the evaluation metric measured on the validation set to stderr. - xgb_model (str) file name of stored XGBoost model or 'Booster' instance XGBoost model to be loaded before training (allows training continuation). - sample_weight_eval_set (list, optional) A list of the form [L_1, L_2, ..., L_n], where each L_i is a list of instance weights on the i-th validation set. - feature_weights (array_like) Weight for each feature, defines the probability of each feature being selected when colsample is being used.
+If early stopping occurs, the model will have three additional fields: clf.best_score, clf.best_iteration and clf.best_ntree_limit. - verbose (bool) If verbose and an evaluation set is used, writes the evaluation metric measured on the validation set to stderr. - xgb_model file name of stored XGBoost model or 'Booster' instance XGBoost model to be loaded before training (allows training continuation). - sample_weight_eval_set (list, optional) A list of the form [L_1, L_2, ..., L_n], where each L_i is an array like object storing instance weights for the i-th validation set. - base_margin_eval_set (list, optional) A list of the form [M_1, M_2, ..., M_n], where each M_i is an array like object storing base margin for the i-th validation set. - feature_weights (array_like) Weight for each feature, defines the probability of each feature being selected when colsample is being used.
 All values must be greater than 0, otherwise a ValueError is thrown.
 Only available for hist, gpu_hist and exact tree methods. - callbacks (list of callback functions) List of callback functions that are applied at end of each iteration.
 It is possible to use predefined callbacks by using Callback API.
 Example: